 The first important action of the Association was the exhibition in Ecouen from March 29th to April 23rd 2017.
 It has been a great success, attracting more than 1,500 visitors.
 Thanks to private collectors who are lending some of their art pieces, The Association will be able to illustrate the reputation of this “genre painting” school that was so famous and appreciated during the second part of the 19th century.
 At that time, the School attracted a large number of artists from various nationalities: French, Americans, English, Russians, etc.

-Future exhibitions will follow while the book will be reworked and updated in a French and an English version.
+The book has been reworked and updated in a bilingual French and English version.

 The efforts of the passionate members of the Association focus on the rediscovery of the richness of these art pieces.
 While some of these art pieces are already featured in the most prestigious museums, others have yet to be uncovered.